Thank You For Your Support!

 Equipment & Tools

 Our animal care volunteers have their jobs cut out for them each morning and night.
 Changing waters, filling food troughs and mucking stalls can be worth a day at the gym!
-Thanks to the support of our generous donors, we are able to purchase the right equipment for the job such as this durable plastic watering bucket from Jeffers Livestock Catalog which helps lighten our load by enabling us to more efficiently feed, water and clean up after the animals.
+Thanks to the support of our generous donors, we are able to purchase the right equipment for the job such as this durable plastic watering buckets which help lighten our load by enabling us to more efficiently feed, water and clean up after the animals.